-The complete blood count is performed by calculating the elements that are present in the blood.
+The complete blood count is performed by calculating the elements present in the blood.

-These analyzes are usually done with the help of special equipment and even the calculations are determined by these machines that analyze the different components of the blood in a very short time.
+These analyzes are usually done with the help of special equipment, and even the calculations are determined by these machines that analyze the different components of the blood in a short time.

-The values of the concentration of white blood cells, red blood cells and platelets in the blood are important aspects of the complete blood count.
+The values of the concentration of white blood cells, red blood cells, and platelets in the blood are essential aspects of the complete blood count.

-Usually, in a complete blood count the doctor expects to be able to evaluate the general state of the patient’s health through the values reflected in said examination.
+Usually, in a complete blood count, the doctor expects to be able to evaluate the general state of the patient’s health through the values reflected in the said examination.

-It also hopes to detect a series of diseases, which include anemia, infections and leukemia .
+It also hopes to detect many diseases, including anemia, infections, and leukemia.

 With the help of a complete blood count, the levels in which several components are found and several characteristic values present in the blood can be measured.

-The blood count lists a number of important values, which usually include the following:
+The blood count lists several essential values, which usually include the following:

-- The white blood cell or white blood cell counts represent the number of white blood cells in a given volume of blood.
-Normal values of white blood cell count are in the range of 3.5 to 10.5 billion cells / L.
+- The white blood cell or white blood cell counts represent the number of white blood cells in a given blood volume.
+Average white blood cell count values are in the range of 3.5 to 10.5 billion cells / L.

-- The differential count of white blood cells is composed of several different types such as neutrophils, lymphocytes, monocytes, eosinophils and basophils, which differ in their shape and size.
-This counting can be done with the help of a computer called automatic differential.
+- The differential count of white blood cells is composed of several different types, such as neutrophils, lymphocytes, monocytes, eosinophils, and basophils, which differ in shape and size.
+This counting can be done with the help of a computer called the automatic differential.

-- In the red cell count or erythrocyte count, the normal range will vary according to the laboratory, but usually the normal levels are located, in men they go from 4.32 to 5.72 trillion cells / L and in women of 3.90 to 5.03 billion cells / L. This count determines the number of red blood cells.
+- In the red cell count or erythrocyte count, the normal range will vary according to the laboratory, but usually, the average levels are located; in men, they go from 4.32 to 5.72 trillion cells / L and in women, 3.90 to 5.03 billion cells / L. This count determines the number of red blood cells.

-- The levels of hemoglobin, which is a protein present in red blood cells, are considered normal in men from 13.5 to 17.5 grams / dL, while in women it is 12.0 to 15.5 grams / dL.
+- The hemoglobin levels, a protein present in red blood cells, are considered normal in men, from 13.5 to 17.5 grams / dL, while in women, it is 12.0 to 15.5 grams / dL.

-- The amount of hematocrit is the ratio between the volume of red blood cells and the volume of total plasma.
-The normal levels of Hematocrits are different in each sex, in men it is from 38.8 to 50.0 percent and in women it is from 34.9 to 44.5 percent.
+- The amount of hematocrit is the ratio between the volume of red blood cells and total plasma volume.
+The normal levels of Hematocrits are different in each sex; in men, it is from 38.8 to 50.0 percent, and in women, it is from 34.9 to 44.5 percent.

 - The average corpuscular volume is the average volume of erythrocytes or red blood cells.
-This value is calculated by the red blood cell count.
+The red blood cell count calculates this value.
 The normal range is between 80 and 100 fl.

-- The mean corpuscular hemoglobin, which is the measure of the mass of hemoglobin, which is contained in a given volume of red blood cells, presents its normal range located between 27 to 32 picograms.
+- The mean corpuscular hemoglobin, which is the measure of the mass of hemoglobin contained in a given volume of red blood cells, presents its normal range between 27 to 32 picograms.

-- The amplitude of the distribution of red blood cells, is a measure of variation in the size and shape of red blood cells and appears, along with other hematimetric indices.
-The higher numbers indicate a greater variation in size and the normal range goes from 11 to 15.
+- The amplitude of the distribution of red blood cells is a measure of variation in the size and shape of red blood cells and appears, along with other hematimetric indices.
+The higher numbers indicate a more significant variation in length, and the usual range goes from 11 to 15.

-- The platelet count shows the amount of platelets found in a given volume of blood.
-Platelets are not complete cells, they are responsible for the blood coagulation processes.
-Normal platelet count values vary from 150 to 450 billion / L.
+- The platelet count shows the number of platelets found in a given blood volume.
+Platelets are not complete cells; they are responsible for the blood coagulation processes.
+Average platelet count values vary from 150 to 450 billion / L.

-- The average platelet volume is the amount of platelets in a given volume of blood.
+- The average platelet volume is the number of platelets in a given blood volume.